nigelbabu/parameterized-remote-trigger-plugin/README.md

 Parameterized-Remote-Trigger-Plugin
 ===================================

+**NOTE**: This fork is being maintained independent of the mainline branch because the pull requests there have been languishing.
+I've pulled in fixes that are most relevant to my use-case.
+In the event that the mainline code is updated, this fork will be abandoned in favor of that.

 A plugin for Jenkins CI  that gives you the ability to trigger parameterized builds on a **remote** Jenkins server as part of your build.

 Similar to the [Parameterized Trigger Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin), but for remote servers.